2014 SUMMER EVENTS

 CLICK - HERE- FOR TOUR D'FOUR CRUISE

-TO VISIT 4 LIGHTHOUSES ON SEPTEMBER 7th
+TO VISIT 4 LIGHTHOUSES IN SEPTEMBER (DATE TO BE ANNOUNCED)

 Photograph by Bob Taylor

 Tours of the Hudson-Athens Lighthouse are now available on the second Saturdays of July,

 August, September and October.
 Join the Hudson-Athens Lighthouse Preservation Society

 (HALPS) as it hosts visits to the eight room Hudson - Athens Lighthouse that is listed on the

 National Historic Register.

 Tour dates for 2014 are Saturday, July 12th, August 9th, September 13th, and October 11th.
 Tours

 will depart from Henry Hudson Riverfront Park in Hudson at 11, 12, 1 and 2.
 Tours depart